crown3/GraphQL-Server-Node-TS/README.md

 The series of projects implements a simple `Hackernews Demo`,including server and client, mainlyfor individuals to familiarize themselves with the development environment and ecology of `GraphQL`.
-The functions implemented include user registration and login, feed, feed voting, and the pagination of feed , etc. The main code refers to the relevant implementation of the [HowToGraphQL](https://www.howtographql.com) project, the series of projects is mainly divided into the follwing parts:
+The functions implemented include `user registration and login`, `feed`, `feed voting`, and `the pagination of feed` , etc. The main code refers to the relevant implementation of the [HowToGraphQL](https://www.howtographql.com) project, the series of projects is mainly divided into the follwing parts: